Wildwood School: Outreach Center

-Wildwood Athletics
+Athletics

 The Wildwood Wolves have middle school and high school varsity teams including: Cross Country, Girls Volleyball, Boys/Girls Basketball, Boys/Girls Soccer, Baseball, Swim, and Track and Field.
 The school offers other sports such as Boys/Girls Tennis, and flag football.
 A number of Wildwood Varsity High School teams have gone on to CIF playoffs and league championships including Boys Baseball, Boys Basketball, Girls Volleyball, and Boys Soccer.
 Middle school sports teams have a "no cut" policy and all students are allowed to play.
-At the elementary school 4th and 5th grade sports are offered.
+The one exception is the middle school tennis team, with a twelve-people cap.
+In the elementary school 4th and 5th grade sports are offered.
 The teams all follow the "no cut" policy.

-Wildwood Arts
+Arts

-Wildwood is well known for its arts programs.

 Performing Arts

-Wildwood has performed a number of plays/musicals since it opened.
+Wildwood students have performed in a number of plays and musicals since it opened.
 Students of all ages have had opportunities to act, assistant direct, stage manage, and work on technical elements such as lighting and sound design.

 In addition, every spring Wildwood has a repertoire of student-directed plays, in which seniors apply to direct a one-act play of their choice.
 The performing arts teachers pick four of the applicants to create the repertoire.
 Students have also written plays in the past.